ieee8023/sparse-coding/README.md

 # Comparison of sparse coding algorithms

 Authors: Joseph Paul Cohen, Shawn Tan, and Giancarlo Kerg.
+(Much of the source code comes from other sources)

 Here there are implementations of the following methods: